Gemmstone/LoFi-Fokus/README.md

 > This helps me to relax while I work, and ultimately supports my productivity and mental health.
 By integrating this script with the Fokus widget, I have created a streamlined and effective workflow that (I hope) works for me.

-> **DISCLAIMER:** While the my script, LoFi videos and pomodoro timers may be helpful tools for some individuals with ADHD, it is important to note that ADHD is a complex disorder and requires a multifaceted treatment approach.
+> **DISCLAIMER:** While my script, LoFi videos and pomodoro timers may be helpful tools for some individuals with ADHD, it is important to note that ADHD is a complex disorder and requires a multifaceted treatment approach.
 None of these should not be considered a substitute for medical advice or therapy.

 ### Dependencies